-California state law requires each city and county to adopt a general plan “for the physical development of the county or city, and any land outside its boundaries which in the planning agency’s judgment bears relation to its planning” (Gov. Code § 65300).
-The general plan expresses the community’s comprehensive long range development goals and embodies public policy relative to the distribution of future land uses, both public and private.
-The California Supreme Court has described general plans as the “charter to which [zoning] ordinance[s] must conform”, but the general plan extends far beyond zoning and land use.
+Every city and county in California is required by the State to adopt a General Plan that sets forth a comprehensive, long-range plan “for the physical development of the county or city, and any land outside its boundaries which in the planning agency’s judgment bears relation to its planning” (Gov. Code § 65300).
 The General Plan functions as the policy framework governing local jurisdiction approvals of zoning, subdivision, and other land use entitlements, as well as planning to meet the need for additional public infrastructure and facilities.
 A General Plan targets a year in the future by which time the plan will be implemented, called the “planning horizon.”

-State law requires that the General Plan address eight topics, or elements: Land Use; Circulation (i.e., transportation), Housing, Open Space, Conservation, Safety, Noise, and as of 2018, Environmental Justice (this element will be phased in as cities revisit their other elements).
+State law requires that the General Plan address eight topics, or elements: Land Use; Circulation (transportation), Housing, Open Space, Conservation, Safety, Noise, and as of 2018, Environmental Justice (this element will be phased in as cities revisit their other elements).
 Cities may also include additional elements on issues of concern, such as Economic Development or Social and Racial Justice.
-There is no mandatory maximum number of elements that a general plan must include.
+There is no limit on the number of elements that a general plan can include.
 Once added into the general plan, each element, regardless of statutory requirement, assumes the same legal standing, and must be consistent with other elements.
-Of the eight elements, the two that most directly affect the supply of affordable housing are Land Use and Housing.
+Of the eight elements, the two that most directly affect the supply of affordable housing are the Land Use and Housing Elements.

 Land Use Element

-The Land Use Element is perhaps the most recognizable to the general public since it consists of a map of the jurisdiction with different colors designating properties planned for housing at various densities, as well as a variety of commercial, industrial, and other non-residential uses.
+The Land Use Element consists of a map of the jurisdiction with different colors designating properties planned for housing at various densities, as well as a variety of commercial, industrial, and other non-residential uses.
 Generally, higher densities of housing and greater intensities of employment land uses are clustered near the downtown or town center area, around rail transit stations, and along bus lines.
-Lower-densities of housing are generally located towards the edge of the urban area and in hilly locations.
+Lower densities of housing are generally located towards the edge of the urban area and in hilly locations.
+Residential designations need to be able to accommodate a variety of housing densities, particularly those that are needed by developers of affordable housing.

 The sum total of housing at various densities and types and intensities of properties planned for non-residential uses in the Land Use Element show how the jurisdiction intends to address its balance, or imbalance, between jobs and housing.
-Thus, decisions about residential densities and intensity of non-residential land uses affect not only the immediately surrounding neighborhoods but also the community-wide impact on nearby cities and the region as a whole.
+Decisions about residential densities and intensity of non-residential land uses affect not only the immediate neighborhoods but also impact the entire community, nearby cities, and the region as a whole.

 Check out the Housing Element page for additional detail.